plusserver/docs/content/en/compute/pluscloudvmware/reference/compute/vgpu.md

 ---
-title: "pluscloud NVIDIA vGPU "
+title: "vGPU "
 type: "docs"
-weight: 1
+weight: 30
 date: 2024-07-12
 description: >
-  Using pluscloud NVIDIA vGPU
+  Information on using Nvidia GPUs in pluscloud VMware
 ---

 This document is intended to help you create vGPU virtual machines allowing to run graphics-intensive workloads efficiently.

 {{% alert title="Note" color="info" %}}
 **This product is only available in High-Perfomance VDCs**
-pluscloud NVIDIA vGPU is only available in high-performance environments.
+pluscloud Nvidia vGPU is only available in high-performance environments.
 Ask our support or commercial teams for details.
 {{% /alert %}}

 ## vGPU enabled VM